2010 United States Senate election in Arizona: Background

-Many considered popular Democratic Governor Janet Napolitano a possible Democratic challenger to McCain, and some very early polling showed her ahead or competitive with him in a prospective 2010 matchup.
+Many considered popular Democratic governor Janet Napolitano a possible Democratic challenger to McCain, and some very early polling showed her ahead or competitive with him in a prospective 2010 matchup.
 Napolitano was term-limited as governor in 2010, and had openly discussed the possibility of a Senate race, especially given McCain's 2008 electoral results in the Democratic-trending state.

 However, Napolitano was nominated by President-elect Barack Obama to be the new Secretary of Homeland Security on December 1, 2008, making it appear unlikely that she would challenge McCain.

 In February 2009, Arizona Senate minority leader Jorge Luis Garcia was saying: "There hasn't been any discussion about any [candidates].
 The Democratic Party would be willing to lend support to a candidate against Senator McCain.
 It would be very expensive—very, very, very expensive."
 In April 2009, only one person had announced a candidacy, Rudy Garcia, the former mayor of Bell Gardens, California.
 In October 2009, national Democratic leaders were saying that they were not bothering to recruit anyone to face McCain, but that same month, Tucson Councilman Rodney Glassman filed an exploratory committee for this Senate seat at the urging of Arizona Attorney General and Arizona gubernatorial candidate Terry Goddard.

-Other possible Democratic challengers mentioned have included Phoenix mayor Phil Gordon, U.S. Congresswoman Gabby Giffords, and Terry Goddard.
+Other possible Democratic challengers mentioned included Phoenix mayor Phil Gordon, U.S. Congresswoman Gabby Giffords, and Terry Goddard.
 However, Goddard had formally announced his candidacy for the 2010 Arizona gubernatorial race, and Phil Gordon was exploring a run for John Shadegg's Congressional seat in Arizona's 3rd district.